Convert RTF to ADOC

 Q: What are AsciiDoc admonitions?

-AsciiDoc is used by Spring Framework (all documentation), Hibernate ORM, Elasticsearch, Git, Neo4j, Fedora Linux, Red Hat documentation, O'Reilly Media (some books), Manning Publications, and many enterprise companies.
+A: AsciiDoc is used by Spring Framework (all documentation), Hibernate ORM, Elasticsearch, Git, Neo4j, Red Hat, Fedora Linux, O'Reilly Media, and Manning Publications.
 GitHub and GitLab render .adoc files natively.
-It's popular for technical documentation, API references, user guides, and books because it supports professional publishing requirements while remaining readable as plain text.
+It's the preferred format for technical documentation, API references, user guides, and professional books because it supports complex publishing requirements while remaining readable as plain text.